rust-lang/book/src/ch07-01-mod-and-the-filesystem.md

  └── client
 ```

-And here's the example from Listing 7-2:
+And here’s the example from Listing 7-2:

 ```text
 communicator